sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 1. Set a breakpoint on this line of code, which you'll later hit when debugging the test.

-    >**Note**: The call to the service is asynchronous, so the `await` keyword is used.
+    > **Note**: The call to the service is asynchronous, so the `await` keyword is used.
 If you look back at the unit test, you'll see that the unit test is an `async` method so that it can properly test asynchronous code.

-    Calling the actual service during a test would be a bad idea - the returned data could change, and the test would break.
+1. Calling the actual service during a test would be a bad idea - the returned data could change, and the test would break.
 It is best proactive to _isolate_ your unit tests from external dependencies - like services or databases.
 There are several ways to do this, but one good way is to use _mocks_.

- 1. See how to implement a mock

-    Open the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` method again by clicking the **Navigate Back** button once in the toolbar, or double-clicking the test in the **Test Explorer** window.
+1. Open the **Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly** method again by clicking the **Navigate Back** button once in the toolbar, or double-clicking the test in the **Test Explorer** window.

-    Examine the `arrange` section of this test (if it is folder, click the `+` icon on the left to open the folded section):
+1. Examine the `arrange` section of this test (if it is folder, click the `+` icon on the left to open the folded section):

     ````C#
     #region arrange